mattvagni/enfield-docs/docs/configuration.md

 # Alternatively you can also just specify a base path.
 base_url: '/docs/'
 ```
-This is prepended to all url's when your run `enfield publish`.
-Enfield will also change any links or images in your markdown to respect this.
+This is prepended to all url's when your run `hoxton publish`.
+Hoxton will also change any links or images in your markdown to respect this.
 Basically, you shouldn't have to change any of your content.

 ## Custom template variables
 If you would like to have any custom variables exposed to your theme's template just add it to your config.
-Any keys besides the ones used by Enfield directly will be provided to your theme for use.
+Any keys besides the ones used by Hoxton directly will be provided to your theme for use.

 If you do this in your config:
 ```YAML